Happy New Year for Sanders, Trump in fundraising hauls

 “Democrats and the media have been in a sham impeachment frenzy and the president’s campaign only got bigger and stronger with our best fundraising quarter this cycle,” his campaign manager, Brad Parscale, said in a statement.

+The Trump campaign’s latest quarter eclipsed a third-quarter fundraising haul of nearly $41 million.
+It begins the 2020 re-election year with cash on hand of $102.7 million, his campaign said, an amount that will help his bid to compete in states beyond those that carried him to a surprise victory in 2016.

 Some Democrats have not yet disclosed their fourth-quarter fundraising numbers, but those who did had strong showings.
-Pete Buttigieg raised $24.7 million in the fourth quarter, a hefty total expected to land him among the top fundraisers in the Democratic field, while businessman Andrew Yang raised $16.5 million, well over the nearly $10 million he took in last quarter.
+Pete Buttigieg raised $24.7 million in the fourth quarter, a hefty total expected to land him among the top fundraisers in the Democratic field.
+Businessman Andrew Yang raised $16.5 million, well over the nearly $10 million he took in previous quarter.

+The other candidates leading the pack of Democrats, former Vice President Joe Biden and Senator Elizabeth Warren, have not released their latest figures.

+Warren’s campaign told supporters last week it needed more donations to meet its $20 million goal for the quarter.
+Biden’s fundraising lagged behind those of his main rivals in the last quarter.

 Sanders, a U.S. senator from Vermont who wants to reduce the sway of corporate America and economic inequality, has built his campaign on small donations, largely through online fundraising from an ethnically diverse, mostly young coalition of supporters.